In a Month Meant to Celebrate Black History, Some on the Right Are Trying to Erase It

 We celebrate the strength and brilliance of Black people, who’ve persevered through 400 years of white supremacy and systemic racism, through slavery, Jim Crow, over-policing, and mass incarceration.

 Unfortunately, this month we also have to call out the growing movement to censor the teaching of Black history and the celebration of Black culture in the classroom and beyond.
-Here are five ways that some politicians on the right are trying to erase Black history.
+Here are five ways that some politicians are trying to erase Black history and what you can do to fight back.

 1. Banning books by and about Black people

-Between 2021 and 2022, more than 1600 books about gender or race were banned in more than 130 school districts, impacting about 4 million students at 5,000 schools nationwide.
+Between 2021 and 2022, more than 1600 books about race or gender were banned in more than 130 school districts, impacting about 4 million students at 5,000 schools nationwide.
 One district in Pennsylvania even banned two children’s books about Rosa Parks and Martin Luther King, Jr.!

-Studies have shown that book banning has been on the rise in recent years—and books by and about Black people have been increasingly targeted.
-More than 300 books written by predominantly Black authors about Black history, culture, or their experiences as Black people were banned just last year.
+The American Library Association is reporting that book bans again hit record highs in 2023, affecting 1,915 unique titles.
+Indeed, studies have shown for years that book banning is on the rise—and books by and about Black people have been increasingly targeted.
+More than 300 books written by predominantly Black authors about Black history, culture, or their experiences were banned in 2021 alone.

-So you know what to do: Organize, petition local school boards and, of course, start buying, reading, and sharing those banned books today!
+Wondering how to help?
+Organize, petition local school boards and, of course, start buying, reading, and sharing those banned books today!

 2. Lying about critical race theory (CRT)

 Critical race theory is a way to study and understand racism in America.
 It's a long-overdue correction to the whitewashed history taught in most American schools.
-But here’s the thing—it’s a college-level subject that’s rarely if ever taught in K-12 classrooms.
+But despite how important it is, it’s rarely if ever taught in K-12 classrooms.
 So, why is there a movement to ban it from being taught or even mentioned in, you guessed it, K-12 classrooms?

 “What they’re really banning is the teaching of a more accurate accounting of history that examines racism…in our country…[T]hese laws are really memory laws where they’re trying to shape our memory by erasing it.”

-3. Restricting what teachers can say about racism in the classroom
+3. Restricting what teachers and textbooks can say about racism in the classroom

 Texas is one of an increasing number of states that have passed laws limiting what teachers can say about Black history and racism.
-(If anyone needs correcting for what’s taught about racism, it’s Texas.
-Not too long ago, textbooks used across Texas schools referred to slaves as “workers.”
+(This isn’t Texas lawmakers’ first rodeo when it comes to promoting a problematic and incomplete reading of history: Not too long ago, textbooks used across Texas schools referred to people who were enslaved as “workers" and "immigrants.”
 Other Texas textbooks had downplayed the role of slavery in the Civil War and the impact of Jim Crow.)

-The Texas law bans teaching about critical race theory AND the 1619 Project, and dictates that if teachers talk about current events, they must “give deference to both sides”—all of which will have a chilling effect on classroom discussions, as well as students’ understanding of what it means to be Black in America.
+The 2021 Texas law bans teaching about critical race theory AND the 1619 Project, and dictates that if teachers talk about current events, they must “give deference to both sides”—all of which has had a chilling effect on classroom discussions, as well as students’ understanding of what it means to be Black in America.

 The Texas chapter of the American Federation of Teachers expressed outrage at this censorship and rightly defended teachers’ ability to “provide balanced conversations with students on controversial issues.”